LUGGPublic/CG_Labs/README.rst

-LU_Computer_Graphics_Labs contains the source code for the various Computer Graphics courses taught at `Lund University`_ (EDAF80_ and EDAN35_).
+CG_Labs contains the source code for the various Computer Graphics courses taught at `Lund University`_ (EDAF80_ and EDAN35_).
 All assignments of EDAF80 are available, as well as the second assignment of EDAN35.

 The public repository is found at https://github.com/LUGGPublic/CG_Labs.

 Dependencies
 ============

-LU_Computer_Graphics_Labs uses the following dependencies:
+CG_Labs uses the following dependencies:

 * CMake_ (>= 3.0): to generate project files and handle dependencies;
 * Git_: to clone missing dependencies;